PRML/PRMLT/README.md

 FeedBack
 -------
-If you found any bugs or have any suggestion, please do fire issues.
-I am graceful for any feedback and do my best to improve this package.
+If you found any bug or have any suggestion, please do fire issues.
+I am graceful for any feedback and will do my best to improve this package.

 License
 -------